This Peanut Tofu Stir Fry is super flavourful, really easy to make and makes a perfect quick yet healthy dinner!

 I think it’s a shame that tofu isn’t more popular because it’s really delicious when seasoned it properly, and it’s great healthy protein alternative to meat.

 I decided, therefore, that to make the tofu as flavourful as possible, I would cut it up into small cubes and dip it into a flavourful marinade before cooking.
-I used this Cauldron Original Tofu, which is a hard, firm tofu that you can buy in most supermarkets.
+You will need to use a hard, firm tofu for this.

-The marinade is a simple 4-ingredient sauce made with peanut butter, sweet chilli sauce, soy sauce and vinegar.
+The marinade for this Peanut Tofu Stir Fry is a simple 4-ingredient sauce made with peanut butter, maple syrup, tamari and vinegar.

 - 2 tablespoons oil (coconut, vegetable or rapeseed), for frying